vpakarinen/langforge/README.md

 ## Future Updates
 - Check that the translations are correct
-- Support multiple source languages
+- Support for multiple source languages
+- More advanced language detection

 ## Technology Stack
 - SQL Alchemy